The-ZmaZe/koth-datapack/README.md

 # KOTH Datapack
-A datapack for my KOTH PvP game
+A datapack for my King Of The Hill PvP game